 The key to this piece of your meeting is you want them to come out with an objection here if they have one.
 If you don’t have these three elements, make another appointment and come back:

-- Need – they need to agree something like cancer, heart disease, accident or hospitalization could occur; and it would be at least inconvenient to their cashflow.
+- Need – they need to agree something like death, disability, cancer, heart disease, accident or hospitalization could occur; and it would be at least inconvenient to their cashflow.

 - Money – a functioning, positive cash-flow business.